Panasonic GX85 vs LX15

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens built in, whereas the GX85 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX85 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the GX85 gets 290 shots out of its DMW-BLG10 battery, while the LX15 can take 260 images on a single charge of its DMW-BLH7 power pack.
-The power pack in the LX15 can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The price is, of course, an important factor in any camera decision.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The LX15 was launched at a lower price than the GX85, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.